gimnathperera/tutor-me-admin/README.md

 ## Prerequisites

-To get started with TutorMe, ensure you have the following prerequisites installed and set up:
+To get started with TuitionLanka, ensure you have the following prerequisites installed and set up:

 - Node.js 18.x or later (recommended to use Node.js 20.x or later)